CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 **Extended Descriptor Fields**

-* **template_dependency_structure_present_flag**: indicates the presence of the template_dependency_structure.
+* **template_dependency_structure_present_flag**: indicates the presence the template_dependency_structure.
 When the template_dependency_structure_present_flag is set to 1, template_dependency_structure MUST be present; otherwise template_dependency_structure MUST NOT be present. template_dependency_structure_present_flag MUST be set to 1 for the first packet of a coded video sequence, and MUST be set to 0 otherwise.
 {:& implemented-SFM }

 * **active_decode_targets_present_flag**: indicates the presence of active_decode_targets_bitmask.
 When set to 1, active_decode_targets_bitmask MUST be present, otherwise, active_decode_targets_bitmask MUST NOT be present.